Beckford’s Tower & Museum, Bath, England (March 2019)

 So I am growing rich and mean to build towers…

-So wrote William Beckford (1760-1844) and indeed he did, though for all his vast expenditure, surprisingly little remains today.
+So wrote William Beckford (1760-1844) and indeed he did, although for all his vast expenditure, surprisingly little remains today.
 A fourth generation only child whom Byron called England’s wealthiest son, he was considered the richest man in England upon the death of his father when he was only 10.

 The first two generations grew rich in the sugar plantations of Jamaica.
 The third, William’s father, also William, returned to England and entered politics.
 His statue can be seen today in the Guildhall in London; the original design for it had one foot braced on the prostrate manacled body of a slave.
 Luckily that was omitted from the final concept!

-William’s Tomb under the Tower
+William’s tomb under the tower

 Alderman William Beckford purchased Fonthill House in Wiltshire and married Maria Marsh, grand daughter of the 6th Earl of Abercorn and a member of the prestigious Hamilton family.